Elements: Earth + Water

 When prana is in optimal flow, we experience great health and harmony with an abundance of energy and vitality.
 If prana becomes blocked, deficient or excessive health issues will arise.

-Using the six tastes in Ayurveda is both a simple and comprehensive way to support healing and create balance within your body and mind.
+Using the six tastes in an Ayurvedic diet is both a simple and comprehensive way to support healing and create balance within your body and mind.

 Everything in the universe is comprised of energy, with an expression of qualities (or gunas) : the weather, the season, an apple or some leafy kale, even a headache or a certain mood.